In this post, I’m going to list some proven and reliable strategies to improve your customer conversion rates.

 You have to remember that your potential buyers can’t directly see or touch the product.

-Each customer will have different ideas about what a product should or shouldn’t do, so the more detail you have here, the more potential customers you will be able to catch.
+Each customer will have different ideas about what a product should or shouldn’t do, so the more detail you have here, the more online shoppers you will be able to catch.

 This has the added benefit of reducing your returns and negative reviews – neither should happen if customers know exactly what they’re getting.